huggingface/diffusers/examples/dreambooth/README_flux.md

 to enable `latent_caching` simply pass `--cache_latents`.
 ### Precision of saved LoRA layers
 By default, trained transformer layers are saved in the precision dtype in which training was performed.
 E.g. when training in mixed precision is enabled with `--mixed_precision="bf16"`, final finetuned layers will be saved in `torch.bfloat16` as well.
 This reduces memory requirements significantly w/o a significant quality loss.
-Note that if you do wish to save the final layers in float32 at the expanse of more memory usage, you can do so by passing `--upcast_before_saving`
+Note that if you do wish to save the final layers in float32 at the expanse of more memory usage, you can do so by passing `--upcast_before_saving`.

 ## Other notes
 Thanks to `bghira` and `ostris` for their help with reviewing & insight sharing ♥️